The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 According to a detailed survey I read on Goðafoss by the Archaeological Institution of Iceland, the farmer used to lower his sheep in a box from a cliff on the east side of the river, right on top of Geitabrú, an ice bridge.

-He then drove his sheep through Hansensgat hole and into a cave called Jötuhellir.
-The landscape by the forceful river has changed due to the massive floods in the river, so this is not possible today.
+He then drove his sheep through the hole in Hansensgat and into a cave called Jötuhellir.
+The landscape along the forceful river has changed due to massive floods, so this is not possible today.

 Jötuhellir cave by Geitafoss waterfall